582-41W-VA/lia-Eventify/proposal-file.md

 - **Add Comments on Events**
   Description: Users can interact with events by leaving comments.
 These comments are shown publicly.

-- **Save Events to Favorate**
+- **Save Events to Favorite**
-  Description: Users can save events that interest them to a Favorate list, giving them easy access later.
+  Description: Users can save events that interest them to a Favorite list, giving them easy access later.

-- **Browse, Sort, Filter, and Search Favorates events**
+- **Browse, Sort, Filter, and Search Favorites events**
-  Description: Saved events in a user's Favorate list can be organized with similar sorting and filtering options as the broader event listings.
+  Description: Saved events in a user's Favorite list can be organized with similar sorting and filtering options as the broader event listings.
 Users can look up events by name, type, or date in their Favorate list.

 - **View User Profile/dashboard**
   Description: A user’s Profile/dashboard can create event and will display events they’ve liked or flagged (based on event types and categories).